He gave five talents to one, two to another, and one to still another.

 Now as regards today’s text.
 The aforementioned “lie” is right there.
 Here it is again, isolated below in case you did not detect it:

 Thus, the parable finds its fulfillment in our time and is part of the sign that Jesus is present and ruling as King.

 Of course, the Watchtower also teaches that Christ came in 1914 as the messenger of the covenant and judged the house of God then too.
-But Bethel is safe, for now —at least as far as their deception being found out.
-Their legerdemain is unlikely to be discovered by Jehovah’s Witnesses, unless someone is especially discerning.
+But Bethel is safe, for now —at least as far as the deception being found out.
+Their legerdemain is unlikely to be discovered by Jehovah’s Witnesses –unless someone is especially discerning.

 But what is the truth?
 Does Jesus judge his slaves at the beginning of the parousia —as the Watchtower used to teach —or at the end, during the globe-rocking holocaust known as the great tribulation?
 And does it make any difference?

 The answer is: Jesus settles accounts with his slaves when he returns and begins his presence with them.
 That is evident from reading the 12th chapter of Luke, which is a much more detailed discussion regarding the faithful and unfaithful slaves, which, by the way, the WT seldom cites.
 But in that discussion with his disciples, Jesus stressed the importance of their staying awake and in expectation of the coming of the master.
 And those whom the master finds to be ready and wakeful Jesus said: “Happy are those slaves whom the master on coming finds watching!
 Truly I say to you, he will dress himself for service and have them recline at the table and will come alongside and minister to them.”